maxzheng/great-life-guide/double.md

 If the goal is to get your audience to act, then apply behavior design using [Tiny Habits](https://amzn.to/37YyHyK)'s **B=MAP**: Behavior = Motivation * Ability * Prompt.

+### #11 Lateral Thinking

+Thinking logically is called vertical thinking as you are focused in a single subject and is great for tactical work.
+For strategic and new ideas, it is better to think from diffused, eagle-in-the-sky, different, and untrod perspectives, and let your brain come up with a novel solution for you.
+That is called lateral thinking, which is defined and written in the book [Lateral Thinking](https://amzn.to/3iTBw9p) by Edward De Bono.

+In the book, he described the following scenario to demonstrate lateral thinking:

+> A merchant owes a banker a lot of money and the banker fancies the merchant's daughter, and so the banker offered
+> them a deal using a game of chance.
+The banker will put a black and white pebble into a box and if the daughter picks
+> the white pebble, then the debt is cleared.
+If she picks the black one, then the daughter will be traded for the debt.
+> And if they don't play the game, then the merchant will go to jail for not being able to pay the debt.
+After they
+> decided to play, the sly banker puts in two black pebbles into the box instead of one each, and the daughter saw it.

+So now, logically, she has 3 options:

+1. Don't play, but then her dad goes to jail.
+2. Confront the banker, but things probably won't go well.
+3. Play and exchange herself for the debt to save her dad.

+None of them are good choices.
+Can you think of a better option?
+It will be hard logically using vertical thinking.
+Pause here and try to think about a solution before reading further so that you can better appreciate lateral thinking.

+Edward suggests there are 4 things to improve lateral thinking:

+1. **Avoid the dominance of vertical thinking**.
+As most people are trained to think logically since grade school, it's easy to get into the old habit.
+The more that you are an expert and comfortable with the existing thinking, the less likely that you would see a new way.
+So it's important to forget what you know.
+Most smart people are stuck in vertical thinking and so can't come up with out-of-the-box ideas easily.
+2. **Try abstracting the problem in different ways or more generically**.
+What you see may not be what it seems.
+   Something that looks like a square outline may be just 4 lines, and then the 4 lines may be just many dots, and so the square is actually just many dots in the shape of a square outline.
+Once you find the base abstraction, then you can solve the problem differently.
+3. **Search from different perspectives and in untrod paths.** While the existing solution may be good, but if you don't look around for other paths, then you will never know if there is a better one.
+So ignore the existing path and look for another one with fresh eyes, and you will be surprised.
+Or look at things backward or from another perspective.
+4. **Chance is better than you think.** Lastly, just leave things to chance.
+Many great discoveries of our time happened by chance.
+While you can't use it directly, but like card games, you can improve your odds.
+One way is by playing more and just explore.
+Another is to brainstorm crazy ideas even if it doesn't make sense logically.

+Now that you know how to be a better lateral thinker, can you think of a solution?
+Hint: Try to think backward and what's left in the box rather than what to take and a solution might just come to you. :wink:

+To be the next Albert Einstein, Thomas Edison, or the big ideas guy in your team, become a lateral thinker!

 Trainings
 ---------